bangelev/TestyTales-V1/README.md

 ## Next to come

-Adding OAuth with GitHub and User model
+Adding Frontend and user endpoints?